 $1395 - Early-bird; (October 7 - November 19, 2019)

 We encourage participants to be sponsored by their organizations to ensure managers are supportive of the curriculum and time commitment.
 Need tips for sponsorship?
 Try building a business case.

 We've designed Design Meets Business to spend 4-5 hours per week on reviewing materials, working on an assignment, and providing critique/feedback to fellow participants.
 While the work can be done in 4-5 hours, at your own pace, we do find that those who commit 6-8 hours of work get more practice, which boosts confidence in applying these newly learned skills.

-The inaugural program will run from August 5 - September 16.
 Here's what a typical week will look like: